Ms. Inglish is a successful employment & training pro, setting Midwest regional records with tens of thousands placed in gainful employment.

 Elements of a Job Transfer

-You may be considering a job transfer for any number of reasons and all your reasons may be good ones.
-However, you may want to master your current job duties completely before moving on to a similar job that seems improved or different.
+Do you need a change of atmosphere in your career?
+You may be considering a job transfer for any number of reasons, and all your reasons may be good ones.
+But you may want to master your current job duties completely before moving on to a similar job that seems improved or different.
 Several elements present themselves for consideration in your decision to ask for a transfer with your company.